-Why create an instance
+Why Create an Instance

 Important: If you are using Genesis Cloud through public API, use our developers' guide here: Getting Started

-How to create an instance
+How to Create an Instance

-2. Add 'Hostname' and 'Name' of your choice.
+3. Add 'Hostname' and 'Name' of your choice for the instance.

-6. You can start with our standard security group or use a custom security group (learn how to set them up here).
+7. You can start with our standard security group or use a custom security group (learn how to set them up here).

-8. Choose the 'NVIDIA® Data Center GPU Driver' version you want to install, if it is available for that image.
+9. Choose the 'NVIDIA® Data Center GPU Driver' version you want to install, if it is available for that image.

-9. Click on 'Create Instance' on the right side.
+10. Finally, click 'Create Instance' on the right side.

 • One of our main claims is being accessible to our customers.
 This means we want you to focus on your project and set up the Genesis Cloud services in no time.